Remington Steele: Brief cancellation

 The series was cancelled at the end of the 1985–86 television season, although it was still winning its timeslot most weeks.
 According to Michael Gleason, Brandon Tartikoff's decision to give an early pick-up to the Stephen J. Cannell series Hunter left no room on the NBC schedule for Remington Steele.
 Two months after the cancellation, NBC executive Warren Littlefield reversed the decision, responding to an outpouring of support from fans and a sharp upswing in the show's ratings during the summer of 1986.

 The cancellation and reversal affected film role opportunities for Brosnan and Zimbalist, as both had received firm offers to do films in the interim.
-Albert R. "Cubby" Broccoli offered Brosnan the part of James Bond for the film The Living Daylights.
+Albert R. Broccoli offered Brosnan the part of James Bond for the film The Living Daylights.
 Following NBC's reversal, Broccoli stated he did not want Bond to be identified with a current TV series and instead gave the role to Timothy Dalton.
-Brosnan became 007 in 1995, making his debut in the film Goldeneye.
+Brosnan became 007 in 1995, making his debut in the film GoldenEye.
 Zimbalist had accepted the role of Officer Anne Lewis in the science-fiction movie RoboCop, but she was forced to pull out of that production, to be replaced by Nancy Allen.